evanconway/test-app/README.md

 # test-app
-A simple web app to testing web server configuration.
+A simple web app for testing web server configuration.

 ## to run
 Ensure the latest version of node is installed.